JACoW-org/docs-MEOW/docs/events/proceedings.md

 - RIS
 - EndNote

-Initially, a `ContributionRef` object is constructed for each contribution.
-This model contains all the necessary data.
-Subsequently, XSLT files are utilized.
-For each format, there is a dedicated XSLT file capable of generating a string that contains the reference in the appropriate format.
-To do so, before applying the XSL transformation, a XML string of the `ContributionRef` object is generated, by using a Jinja template.
+The task builds a XML string for each contribution, that includes all the metadata that is needed to generate all the references.
+Subsequently, for each format, there is a dedicated XSLT file that is capable of building the reference string in the appropriate format.
 Finally, the proceeding object is updated by incorporating the generated contribution references.

+### About XSLT

+XSLT is an acronym for **Extensible Stylesheet Language Transformations**.
+It is a language primarily used for transforming and rendering XML documents.
+XSLT is designed to convert XML data into various formats, such as HTML, plain text, or even other XML documents.

+Here is a list of key points about XSLT:

+- **Transformation**: XSLT is used to transform XML documents into other XML documents or different formats, defining rules for how the transformation should occur.

+- **Templates**: XSLT operates by applying templates, which are patterns that match elements or nodes in the source XML document.
+Templates specify how matched parts should be transformed in the output.

+- **XPath**: XPath is used within XSLT to navigate and select nodes within XML documents, allowing precise control over which parts should be transformed and how.

+- **Output Formatting**: XSLT lets you control the formatting of the output document, including specifying the structure, attributes, and data presentation.

+- **Recursive Processing**: XSLT supports recursive processing, enabling the same transformation logic to be applied to different sections of hierarchical XML data.

+- **Platform-Independent**: XSLT is platform-independent and widely supported by various programming languages and tools.

+- **Common Use Cases**: XSLT is commonly used for converting XML data into HTML for web display, generating reports, and transforming XML data for integration with other systems.

+XSLT is a valuable tool for transforming XML data into different formats, making it suitable for various web development, document processing, and data integration tasks.

 ## Generate DOIs